Git-Harshit/Quick-Notes/README.md

 ---

-This project is currently under development and is available in a ready state.
+This project is available in a ready state and may get development improvements.
 Contributions of all kind are welcome to this project.
-Go ahead and start a discussion, raise an issue or create a Pull Request. :rocket:
+Go ahead and start a discussion, raise an [issue](../../issues) or create a [Pull Request](../../pulls). :rocket: